oosby/flux-workshop/README.md

 # Flux Workshop

 ## Step 5
-wire up store to an outside function.
+wire up store to our "view".

 ## Run locally
 - clone/download repo and cd into the directory